rocksdanister/floppybird/readme.md

 Freeglut : `sudo apt-get install freeglut3-dev`

-If required packages are satisfied, then just enter `make` to compile the code & enter ./floppybird to run.
+If required packages are installed, then just enter `make` and press Enter to compile the code & enter ./floppybird to run.

 Controls:
 Movement: Up-Arrow Exit : Escape